ovh/docs/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/nsx-11-faq/guide.en-gb.md

 Commitment and conditions won't be automatically maintened.

-Please, get in contact with your preferred OVHcloud contact in order to set up new commercial conditions.
+Please get in contact with your preferred OVHcloud contact in order to set up new commercial conditions.

 <a name="priceduringmigration"></a>

-### Will we have to pay a double run during the month of our migration phase or will we be refunded on the next month?
+### During the migration phase, we will have to pay twice for our platform for one month, and then get reimbursed next month?

-OVHcloud will refund on the next invoice following the order of your new VDC, 1 month of hosts and NSX management fees (1 month considered as 30 days).
+OVHcloud will refund 1 month of hosts and NSX management fees on the next invoice following the order of your new vDC (1 month considered as 30 days).

 <a name="pricealbandipsids"></a>

-### Is there an additionnal cost to use Advanced LB (with WAF) and a distributed IPS/IDS?
+### Is there an additional cost to use Advanced LB (with WAF) and a distributed IPS/IDS?

-The basic version of ALB is already included into the NSX-T licence version, without additional cost.
+The basic version of ALB is already included in the NSX-T licence version, without additional cost.

-IPS/IDS, is planned to be released in the futur without precise ETA for now, with an additional cost.
+IPS/IDS is planned to be released in the future without precise ETA for now, with additional cost.

 ## Go further <a name="gofurther"></a>